Hive World Terra

 Some people might be too young to remember the days when a full starter game of Warhammer or Warhammer 40,000 was £30, or when regiment boxes first came out at £12 (and they had metal command bits!), or when armies books and codexs ran into the hundreds of pages.
 Those that do remember will always wish that prices were more like the old days, those that don't may still find things a little expensive.

-For those who can't afford to spend a lot (students like me, the young, those with jobs and not much spare cash - most people really!) read on for Games Workshop on a budget - all the best tips for discount Games Workshop and cheaper alternatives.
+For those who can't afford to spend a lot (students, the young, those with jobs and not much spare cash - most people really!) read on for Games Workshop on a budget - all the best tips for discount Games Workshop and cheaper alternatives.

 This article is split into the following sections: